Inverse Quantum Potential Reconstruction via Generalized Bertlmann-Martin Inequalities: Discussion and practical considerations

-The method can stumble when (i) the truncated series is too shallow to identify stable near-diagonal Pad\'e families, (ii) gaps are severely mis-estimated, or (iii) the true $L(q)$ has structure (e.g., branch cuts close to the origin) that mimics obstructive poles.
-In such cases, tightening the pole filter and shrinking the admissible index set often restores stability; if not, collect one or two additional reliable moments or refine the gap estimates.
+The following performance defaults and potential pitfalls provide a template for applying this method to future radial systems.
+Across the five benchmarks, low-order denominator-dominant fractions, typically with total order \(K\!\in\![6,10]\), together with strict pole filtering, provided the best bias--variance tradeoff.
+However, the method may encounter difficulties if the truncated series is too shallow to identify stable Pad\'e families, if gap estimates are severely flawed, or if the true transform contains branch cuts that mimic obstructive poles.
+In these instances, restoring stability often requires tightening the pole filter, shrinking the admissible index set, or acquiring additional moments.